mrhobbeys/SysadminScriptsandJunk/README.md

 **Output:** Discord message with a text file attachment containing file/folder names, sizes, creation/modification dates, and types in a table format.

 ### 4. getWebHistory.ps1
 **Purpose:** Extracts Microsoft Edge browsing history for all profiles of a specified user and sends to Discord.
 Useful for investigations.
+System admins can run this script as Administrator on any machine to retrieve browsing history for any user by specifying the -GetUser parameter.

 **Parameters:**
 - `-GetUser` (string, default: current user): Username (e.g., "user").